Ankara, Turkey

 Like other contemporary cities, Ankara embraces eco-friendly transportation options, from bicycles to electric scooters.
 The capital has developed an infrastructure and dedicated lanes for these modes, especially in its more advanced areas.
 For bike-sharing, the app Bişiklet is at your service, while Scooty and Lime cater to scooter needs.
 In addition, you'll find other alternatives such as shared minivans (Dolmuş), trams, and funiculars.

 The most practical way to reach Ankara is by taking an international flight to Esenboğa Airport (ESB), the primary airport serving the city.
-Located about 28 kilometres from the city center, ESB operates a range of flights and services.
-For more adventurous commuting, you can drive or take a bus/train from Cappadocia, which takes about 4 hours and offers picturesque sceneries.
-Alternatively, traveling from Istanbul provides a sociocultural sense, with the route passing through villages, diverse landscapes, and agricultural settings.
+Located about 28 kilometres from the city centre, ESB operates a range of flights and services.
+For more adventurous and scenic commuting, you can drive four hours or take a bus/train from Cappadocia.
+Alternatively, travelling from Istanbul provides a sociocultural context, with the route passing through villages, diverse landscapes, and agricultural settings.

 Languages Spoken in Ankara